Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Introduction

 \section{Introduction}

-The discovery of gravitational waves (GWs) marked a milestone in the scientific community.
-Since the first detected event in 2015 \citep{Abbott_2016}, we have successfully carried out three observational runs \citep{Abbott_2019, Abbott_2021, Abbott_2023}, the first half of the fourth observing run, and we are currently taking data for the second half of the fourth observing run.
-The statistics we are collecting are ever-growing.
-Furthermore, as the plans for the next-generation GW observatories, such as the Einstein Telescope (ET) \citep{hild2008pushing, Punturo_2010, Hild_2011} and the Cosmic Explorer (CE) \citep{reitze2019cosmic, evans2021horizon}, are evolving, the need for advanced tools to interpret the wealth of data these instruments will provide us has never been more critical.
+Next-generation gravitational wave (GW) observatories, such as the Einstein Telescope (ET) \citep{Hild:2008ng, Punturo_2010, Hild:2010id} and the Cosmic Explorer (CE) \citep{Reitze:2019iox, Evans:2021gyd}, are attracting numerous studies to assess their performance and scientific potential.
+The wealth of data these instruments are expected to provide \citep{Maggiore:2019uih}, compared to past and ongoing observations \citep{LIGOScientific:2016aoc, LIGOScientific:2018mvr, LIGOScientific:2020ibl, KAGRA:2021vkt}, poses a computational challenge currently addressed by Fisher-matrix techniques \citep{Branchesi:2023mws}.
+However, the reliability of the Fisher approximation is still an open question.
+In what follows, we aim at investigating the potentialities and limitations of using the Fisher matrix by comparing its results to the standard analysis in the GW field performed in the LIGO-Virgo-KAGRA (LVK) Collaboration.

-While the standard data analysis in the LIGO-Virgo-KAGRA (LVK) Collaboration relies on Bayesian parameter estimation \citep{Ashton_2019, Romero_Shaw_2020, Ashton_2021}, the science-case studies of future GW detectors pose a computational challenge that is currently addressed by Fisher-matrix techniques \citep{Branchesi_2023}.
-Fisher-matrix analysis \citep{Vallisneri:2007ev} has become a customary approach to simulate the precision of parameter estimation for next-generation detectors, giving an analytic model for describing the GW signals.
-In recent years, various Fisher-matrix codes have been developed, in particular \texttt{GWBench} \citep{Borhanian_2021}, \texttt{GWFish} \citep{DupletsaHarms2023}, \texttt{GWFast} \citep{Iacovelli_2022a, Iacovelli_2022b}, and \texttt{TiDoFM} \citep{PhysRevD.105.043010, PhysRevD.97.123014}.
+GW data analysis in the LVK Collaboration relies on Bayesian parameter estimation \citep{Ashton:2018jfp, Romero-Shaw:2020owr, Ashton:2021anp}.
+Instead, Fisher-matrix analysis \citep{Cutler:1994ys,Vallisneri:2007ev} has become a customary approach to simulate the precision of parameter estimation for next-generation detectors.
+In recent years, various Fisher-matrix codes have been developed, in particular \texttt{GWFish} \citep{Dupletsa:2022scg}, \texttt{GWBench} \citep{Borhanian:2020ypi}, \texttt{GWFast} \citep{Iacovelli:2022bbs, Iacovelli:2022mbg}, and \texttt{TiDoFM} \citep{Li:2021mbo, Chan:2018csa}.
 The main differences between the codes lie in the methods used for differentiation and matrix inversion, which are crucial steps in the analysis.
-However, the codes have undergone several successful cross-checks and output comparable results \citep{Branchesi_2023}.
+Nevertheless, the codes have undergone several successful cross-checks and output comparable results \citep{Branchesi:2023mws}.

-Even though Fisher matrix analysis is an approximate analysis technique based on Gaussian likelihood approximation expected to hold just for high signal-to-noise (SNR) signals \citep{Vallisneri:2007ev}, its strengths lie in being computationally fast (seconds of computational time against days for one event) and thus effective in large-scale simulations.
+Even though Fisher-matrix analysis is an approximate technique based on Gaussian likelihood approximation expected to hold just for high signal-to-noise (SNR) events \citep{Vallisneri:2007ev}, its strengths lie in being computationally fast (seconds of computational time against days for one event) and thus effective in large-scale simulations.